cscorley/swindle/README.md

 A lot.
 Much of the LISP syntax has been replaced with Python equivalents.
 There is a lot of functionality missing.
 This was implemented for a course on programming languages.
+That is, I don't plan to work on this past the final submission.

-### Required features (and TODO list)
+### Required features

 * comments ✔
 * integers and strings ✔